2025 | USA | 99’

 A still from To Use A Mountain showing a group of people protesting at the Nevada National Security Site, holding signs and flags, near restricted area and security signs.

-film still: protestors standing at the entry to the Nevada National Security Site, formerly Nevada Test Site.
+Peace activists standing at the entry to the Nevada National Security Site, formerly Nevada Test Site.